jasonhemann/25SP-CS1114/syllabus.md

 When in doubt, ask your instructor.
 Violations of academic integrity will lead to a score of zero on the offending assignment and likely an immediately failing grade for the course.

+### ChatGPT, Copilot, and GAI tools

+This being new, I felt compelled to add a subsection.
+ChatGPT and other code generation tools utilize advanced machine learning models to assist users in generating code, answering queries, and providing solutions to various problems.
+I will have exercises where we practice using them in class.

+These tools can be beneficial for understanding and learning, it's crucial to use them responsibly.
+My problems are small because you are learning, Tools like ChatGPT can provide quick answers, but do not scale equally well to professional software developer sized problems.
+Your submissions should be your original work.
+If I can tell that you used ChatGPT or similar tools to assist in your assignments---by inspection, or from my interactions with you---that is the same as any other cheating.

+If you want to use these tools to help you learn, do so on problems that are significantly different enough from those I assign to you.

 ## DSS